Measuring Emotional Experiences to Music – Content Validity Assessment for Episode Model Constructs

-This repository offers data and analyses related to the study titled “Measuring Emotional Experiences to Music – Content Validity Assessment for Episode Model Constructs” by Kirts et al., (in preparation).
-The data is about an instrument to measure a recent theory concerning emotional episodes related to music (Eerola, Kirts & Saarikallio, 2024).
+This repository offers data and analyses related to the study titled “Measuring Emotional Experiences with Music – Content Validity Assessment for Episode Model Constructs, (in press).
+This is about an instrument to measure a recent theory concerning emotional episodes related to music (Eerola, Kirts & Saarikallio, 2025).

 Semantic similarity analysis